rriquelme/ML_intro/Readme.md

 There is a minor improvement that is translating all to pandas instead of using numpy.

 ## List of chapters:
-- Chapter 1: Done
+- Chapter 1: Introduction
-- Chapter 2: WIP
+- Chapter 2: Supervised Learning

+- Chapter 3: Unsupervised Learning and Preprocessing
+- Chapter 4: Representing Data and Engineering Features
+- Chapter 5: Model Evaluation and Improvement
+- Chapter 6: Algorithm Chains and Pipelines
+- Chapter 7: Working with Text Data
+- Chapter 8: Wrapping Up